ebu/benchmarkstt/docs/api-methods.rst

 :example config: '# using a simple config file\nLowercase \n\n    # it even supports comments\n# If there is a space in the argument, make sure you quote it though!\n  regexreplace "y t" "Y T"\n \n      # extraneous whitespaces are ignored \n     replace   e     a\n'
 :example return: "ha bravalY Turnad his tail and flad"

-:param str text: The text to normalise
+:param str text: The text to normalize

-normalisation.configfile
+normalization.configfile
 ------------------------

 Load config from a file, see :py:class:`Config` for information about config notation